xianlinbox/daily_practise/aws-solution-architect/data-engineer.md

-failed data can sent to failover S3 bucket we can set a buffer to make data load more efficiently, buffer can flush based on size/time, neal real-time doesn't support re-play kinesis agent can sent to firehose directly
+failed data can sent to failover S3 bucket we can set a buffer to make data load more efficiently, buffer can flush based on size/time, neal real-time doesn't support re-play kinesis agent can sent to firehose directly when firehose set data stream as the source.

 ## Analytics